List of female senators of the Philippines: History

 The first female senator elected in the Philippines was Geronima Pecson, who reaped the third largest number of votes during the Philippine senatorial elections of 1947.
 During her senatorial term, Pecson headed the Senate Committee on Education, the Senate Committee on Health and Public Welfare, and the Joint Congressional Committee on Education.

 Eva Estrada-Kalaw was the first woman to be re-elected as senator.

-Nikki Coseteng was the youngest senator during the 9th and 10th Congress.
-She was first elected in 1992 and then re-elected in 1995.

-Loren Legarda is the first Filipino woman senator to top the Senate race twice in 1998 and 2007.
-She also became the first Filipino woman to become majority floor leader of the Senate.
-She was also the youngest senator during the 11th Congress.
-She is currently serving her fourth term as a senator, making her the longest-serving female senator in the Philippines.